Community Based Learning

 Teaching Fellows Scholarship Program

-The Office of Community-Based Learning (CBL) in the Kremen School of Education and Human Development at California State University, Fresno facilitates an honors program for future teachers known as Teaching Fellows.
-This program is made possible through a partnership with the California Teaching Fellows Foundation (CTFF).
+The Office of Community-Based Learning (CBL) at the Kremen School of Education and Human Development at California State University, Fresno facilitates an honors program for future teachers known as Teaching Fellows Scholarship Program.
+It is made possible through the partnership and sponsorship of the California Teaching Fellows Foundation (CTFF).

-The program recruits high school seniors and CTFF employees who plan to teach, and provides an enriched cohort experience for Teaching Fellow Scholars as they complete degrees and credentials.
-Program participants are placed part-time as teaching assistants or tutors in low performing schools and receive financial assistance and personalized support through a counselor and staff in the Office of Community-Based Learning.
-Enrichment opportunities include summer travel study and other events such as white water rafting and in-state excursions to historical or educational sites.
-Twenty-five future teachers are selected for the scholarship program each year.
+The program recruits students entering Fresno State University as Freshman and Sophomores who plan to teach.
+It provides an enriched cohort experience for Teaching Fellow Scholars as they complete degrees and credentials.
+Program participants are placed part-time as teaching assistants or tutors in surrounding school districts and receive financial assistance and personalized support through Community Based Learning.
+Enrichment opportunities include travel study and other events such as white-water rafting and in-state excursions to historical or educational sites.
+Twenty future teachers are selected for the scholarship program each year.

 All Teaching Fellows participate in the Teaching Fellows Academy one Saturday per month to improve skills in assets-based youth development, social-emotional development, literacy for second-language learners, problem-based learning, and a variety of topics that enhance their current work in schools and their future skill sets as teachers.